 (2) by cancellation of membership through non-payment of dues for three years, or for any serious reason as determined by Executive Committee.
 The party involved in the latter action must first be called upon to furnish an explanation, and he can appeal the decision of the Executive Committee to the General Assembly.

 Title IV. - Administration and functioning

 The General Assembly of the association constitutes the highest organ of ICOHTEC.
-It consists of all members of the association and delegates of the national Groups.
+It consists of all members of the association.

 (1) if the majority of the members of the Executive Committee request it;

 (2) if at least twenty-five percent of the active members request it.